 Hoover washing machines rated

-Hoover washing machines appear to be a bargain if you're just going on price, but our tests have found a few things for shoppers to be aware of.
+Hoover washing machines appear to be a bargain if you're just going on price, but our tests have found a few things to be aware of.

 How much do Hoover washing machines cost?

 Most Hoover models are in the £200 to £400 price bracket.
 Our surveys have told us that the average Which? member would spend around £314 on a Hoover washing machine, making it a reasonably affordable brand.